Ice fishing clothes, safety gear

 Ice Fishing Safety Gear

 Falling through the ice is every ice fisherman’s nightmare.
-Here is the safety gear you should have if you are going to become a serious ice fishing angler:
+Here is some safety gear you should have if you are going to become a serious ice fishing angler.

 Ice Fishing Clothing

 Clothing is the most important part of ice fishing.
 Winter weather conditions and temperatures on the lake can change rapidly.

 Wear thermal underwear as the first layer and then add wool or flannel followed by a water-proof winter coat.